buffetboy2001/cca_robotics_2021/resources/vehicle_control.md

 * `left()` will make `Robby` turn left;
 * `right()` will make `Robby` turn right.

 Time to try it out.
-In `code-oss`, create a new file and add this:
+In `vscode`, create a new file and add this:

 ```python
 #!/bin/python3